SandraCoburn/typescript-practice/README.md

 - Can contain real implementation for some methods
 - The implemented methods can refer to other methods that don't actually exist yet(we still have to provide names and types for the un-implemented methods)
 - Can make child classes promise to implement some other method

+#### Interfaces vs Inheritance/abstact Classes

+- Interfaces:
+  - Sets up a contract between different classes
+  - Use when we have very different objects that we want to work together
+  - Promotes loose coupling
+- Inheritance/Abstract Classes:
+  - Sets up a contract between different classes
+  - Use when we are trying to build up a definition of an object
+  - Strongly couples classes together